lightvector/KataGo/README.md

 ## Setting Up and Running KataGo
 KataGo implements just a GTP engine - GTP is a simple text protocol that Go software uses to communicate with engines.
 It does NOT have a graphical interface on its own.
 So generally, you will want to use KataGo along with a GUI or analysis program, such as [Lizzie](https://github.com/featurecat/lizzie) or [Sabaki](https://sabaki.yichuanshen.de/).
 Both of these programs also support KataGo's score estimates and visualization as well.
 NOTE: a version of KataGo is also packaged directly with Lizzie's latest Windows release, but this is a somewhat older version and doesn't support some recent features.

 KataGo currently officially supports both Windows and Linux.
 KataGo can be installed via [Homebrew](https://brew.sh) on MacOS (use `brew install katago`.
-The latest config files and networks are installed in katagos `share` directory.
+The latest config files and networks are installed in KataGo's `share` directory.
 To find its location use `brew ls katago`).
 Generally, testing across different OS versions and compilers has not been done, so if you encounter problems, feel free to open an issue.

 ### OpenCL vs CUDA
 KataGo has both an OpenCL version and a CUDA version.